big-data-and-economics/big-data-class-materials/syllabus/syllabus.md

 There are several opportunities for bonus points during the semester:

 1. A 2.5% bonus on your final grade for issuing a *pull request* to any open source material.
 This can be to fix a typo or to fix a bug in the code.
 2. A 2.5% participation bonus on your final grade that I will award at my discretion.
+3. I will offer a 2.5% participation bonus to the person with most "good faith" posts/answers in GitHub Issues and Discussions within this organization.
+"Good faith" means:
+    - The posts are made to actually ask about a problem you are having with a problem set/your final project or to answer someone else's question
+    - The posts/answers follow the guidelines above
+    - The posts are not duplicates of existing posts -- you have to search before you post to see if folks are already working on this problem.
+    - The posts and answers are not spam -- I'm a child of the 90s.
+I can spot spam from a mile away.
+    - The posts and answers are respectful and constructive.
+    - An improvement on existing answer is fine, if it actually improves on the existing answer.
+The intent of this bonus is to encourage you to work together to solve technical problems in a way that resembles professional software development and data analysis on this platform.
+This is one of the most important skills you can take away from this, and really any, course.
-3. I offer a bonus point for each typo corrected on problem sets *and* solutions.
+4. I offer a bonus point for each typo corrected on problem sets *and* solutions.
 This is capped at 10 points per student per problem set.
 You must pull request and/or raise an Issue on the corresponding GitHub repository to get credit.

 I have given instructions on how to execute a pull request of a *specific* commit (instead of your entire commit history) in the [FAQ](#pull-request-of-a-specific-commit).

+### Extensions

+I offer extensions for two things:

+1. Major health issues
+2. Major family emergencies

+Please flag either with Bates Reach and email me with the subject "[ECON 368] _subject here_", so I can be aware of the situation.
+Together we'll figure out an appropriate extension.

 ## Rough schedule